⛪ Parish Edition Article 5 of 7

 Your data stays within your community's boundary, is not used to train external AI systems, and can be exported or deleted at any time.
 The system is transparent about its limitations, improves from your moderators' corrections, and stops to ask a human when a question requires judgment rather than information.

-You would also be joining a founding community — one of 20–25 parishes, clubs, families, and businesses shaping the platform during its first year.
+You would also be joining as a founding community — one of a small number of parishes, clubs, families, and organisations shaping the platform in its early life.